veracity/veracity-documentation/sections/onboarding/technicalrequirements.md

+---
+author: Veracity
+description: Technical requirements for onboarding to Veracity.
+---

 # Onboarding your service to Veracity - technical requirements
 ## Here you will find a summary of the technical requirements for onboarding your service to Veracity.
 You will find links below to further documentation which will help you to implement the changes required.
 *Changelog:*